ryan-thompson/robustsubsets/README.md

 installing robustsubsets.
 Gurobi is available for free under academic license at <https://www.gurobi.com/>.

-To install robustsubsets from GitHub, run the following code.
+To install robustsubsets from GitHub, run the following code:

 ``` r
 devtools::install_github('ryan-thompson/robustsubsets')